awslabs/llrt/README.md

 ## Testing & ensuring compatibility

 The best way to ensure your code is compatible with LLRT is to write tests and execute them using the built-in test runner.
 The test runner currently supports Jest/Chai assertions.
-There are two main types of tests you can create:
+There are three main types of tests you can create:

 Unit Tests